Total Pageviews

 “Do?”
 I said.
 “What can I do?”
 This is my standard answer to a question about what I plan to do but it seemed especially appropriate in this case.

-“Well, there’s no need in spending extra money when we can get a discounted rate at an inn farther away from the arts district,” she said.
+“Well, there’s no need to spend extra money when we can get a discounted rate at an inn farther away from the arts district,” she said.

 “Wonder,” I said, “just what are you talking about?”